Martiless/nondairy-godmother/README.md

 * People who like eating out

 #### Values:
-* Reducing the amount of animal products being used
+* Reducing the number of animal products being used
 * Environmentally Conscious

 #### The website needs to allow users to: